Nursing: Evidence-Based Practice (M.S.)

 5. Successful completion of undergraduate statistics course and undergraduate research course

-6. 3 letters of recommendation (1 academic and 2 from current nursing professionals with graduate education).
-Letters of recommendation should be substantial.
-Referee's credentials should be included on reference form.
+6. 3 letters of recommendation Professional references should be substantial, and an academic reference is recommended.
 Letters of recommendation from family or friends are not acceptable.

 7. Admission committee may request an interview